schorschii/RemotePointer-Android/README.md

 Client application for the [RemotePointer Server](https://github.com/schorschii/RemotePointer-Server).

 With RemotePointer you can use your smartphone to control your Linux, macOS or Windows computer's keyboard and mouse (using a touchpad).
 In addition to that, you can project a digital laser pointer dot on your screen or projector, which is controlled by the movement of your Android device.
-Furthermore, you can use your smartphone as barcode/QR code scanner.
+Furthermore, you can use your smartphone as barcode/QR code scanner for your computer.